AJKBajwa/ESP32-CAM-Weight/README.md

 Now comes the part of wiring the load cells.
 The configuration of the weight scale is as shown in this [image](load-cell.jpg)

+Now find the labels E+ and E- on the weight scale chip.
+Disconnect both of these and connect them to the E+ and E- of the HX711 amplifier.
+Next set of labels can be either S+ and S- or A+ or A- depending on the weight scale.
+Connect these to A+ and A- on the HX711.

+Wiring the Weight Scale is completed.

+### Running the HX711
+Open the HX711 folder in this repository.
+There will be two codes namely [calibrate.ino](/HX711/calibrate.ino) and [HX711_full.ino](/HX711/HX711_full.ino).